Mission Statement:

 • Give visitors complimentary vegetable/herb seeds to encourage them to offset their emissions

-• Are 100% climate neutral through Southpole Global
+• Are 100% climate neutral through the Southpole Global

 Transport

-• Offer visitors ‘pick up’ and ‘drop off’ from and to the local bus station when travelling by public transport
+• Offer visitors a pickup and drop off from and to the local bus station when arriving by public transport

 • Offering packages with the use of bikes to explore the countryside and get supplies if needed from the local shops

-• Encourage car sharing amongst guests when taking local tours
+• Encourage carpooling amongst guests when taking local tours

 • Offer lifts into local towns when shopping or socializing